Poison (Aaliyah song)

 "Poison" is a song by American singer Aaliyah featuring Canadian singer the Weeknd.
-It was released on December 17, 2021, through Blackground Records 2.0, as the lead single from Aaliyah's upcoming posthumous studio album, Unstoppable.
-The Weeknd wrote the song alongside Belly and Aaliyah's frequent collaborator, Static Major.
+It was released on December 17, 2021, through Blackground Records 2.0, as the lead single from Aaliyah's upcoming posthumous album, Unstoppable.
+The Weeknd has writing credits alongside Belly and Static Major.
 Production was handled by DannyBoyStyles and Nick Lamb with engineer Mike Dean.

 Background

 In August 2021, it was reported that Aaliyah's recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and (for the first time ever) streaming services in a deal between the label and Empire Distribution, beginning with One in a Million on August 20, 2021.
-On August 25, 2021, Aaliyah's uncle and Blackground Records 2.0 label boss, Barry Hankerson, revealed in an interview with Big Tigger for WVEE that a fourth (and likely final) studio album, titled Unstoppable, would be released in "a matter of weeks".
+On August 25, 2021, Aaliyah's uncle and head of Blackground Records 2.0, Barry Hankerson, revealed in an interview with Big Tigger for WVEE that the album Unstoppable, would be released in "a matter of weeks".
 The album will feature Drake, Snoop Dogg, Ne-Yo, Chris Brown, Future and use previously unreleased vocals from before Aaliyah's passing.
 Hankerson shared that this will be the end of new music for the late star and added, "I think it's wonderful.
 It's a very emotional process to do.
 It's very difficult to hear her sing when she's not here, but we got through it."

 On "Poison", Aaliyah's vocals had been demoed in 2001, shortly before the singer's untimely death.
 Hankerson issued a statement, "Thank you to all of her many fans for keeping [Aaliyah's] music alive.
 I'm sorry it took so long, but when you lose a family member so unexpectedly, it takes time to deal with that type of grief.
 I decided to release Aaliyah's music in order to keep her legacy alive."